Discover these making earnings from your home images:

 Patriarch R. D. Shepherd’s Homecoming 1859

-1_About how a new guy from Shepherdstown
+1_About just how a kid from Shepherdstown

 2_R.
 D. Shepherd had a rigid, flinty means

-5_North and Southern over slavery
+5_North and South over slavery

 Growing Up – RD Learns the Trade:

 7_When he had been simply nine years of age